-No procedure of revision can be undertaken or pursued if it carries affects to the integrity of the territory.
-The republican form and the secular form of the State cannot be made the object of a revision.
+No procedure of revision may be undertaken or pursued if it infringes on the integrity of the territory.

+The republican form and the secular [form] of the State may not be made the object of a revision.

+TITLE XV

-TITLE XV: TRANSITORY AND FINAL PROVISIONS
+TRANSITORY AND FINAL PROVISIONS

-This Constitution enters into force from the day of its promulgation.
+This Constitution enters into force counting from the day of its promulgation.

-The President of the Republic-elect enters into his functions, and the National Assembly meets within a time period of six months counted from this promulgation.
-Until the President of the Republic-elect enters into his functions, the President of the Republic in exercise and the Government of transition take the measures necessary for the functioning of the public powers, for the life of the Nation, for the protection of persons and of property and to safeguard the freedoms.
+The President of the Republic-elect enters into [his] functions, and the National Assembly meets within a time period of six months counted from this promulgation.

+Until the President of the Republic-elect enters into [his] functions, the President of the Republic in exercise and the Government of transition take the measures necessary for the functioning of the public powers, for the life of the Nation, for the protection of persons and of assets and to safeguard the freedoms.

 However, the President of the Republic assuming the transition cannot, in any fashion and in whatever form that may be, modify the Constitution, the Electoral Code, the law concerning the Political Parties and Groups and the law establishing the regime of associations and of the press.